memento-morihara/star-equestrian-map/README.md

 <img src="assets/StarEquestrianLogo_Color.png" alt="Star Equestrian game logo" width="300" />

 An interactive map for [Star Equestrian](https://www.foxieventures.com/star-equestrian/).

-Very much a work in progress, but maybe someone will find it useful.

-Not too much to say about it yet.
-Click on the icons to open a popup that might have more information about the item's location.
-Use the checkboxes in the side menu to show/hide icons.

-Also, shoutout to the awesome folks at Foxie Ventures who provided me with a large map image.
+Shoutout to the awesome folks at Foxie Ventures who provided me with a large map image.

-Take a look at the dev branch if you want to see the beautiful new basemap.
+## Features

+- Filter markers by type
+- Mark items as collected (markers for items that respawn reset at midnight UTC)
+- Mark items that haven't respawned yet
+- Progress indicators for collectibles
+- No data collected.
+Everything is stored in your browser's storage.

 ## To Do